dustinpfister/blog_posts/_posts/threejs-mesh.md

 ## 5 - The look at method of the object3d class and rotation of geometry

 Another method of interest that I think I should touch base with in this post is the [look at method of the object 3d class](/2021/05/13/threejs-object3d-lookat/).
+This is a method that I have used with the camera object in just about all of the examples in this post thus far.
+Because it is often used with a camera object new developers might assume that this is a method of a camera object, but it is actually a method of the object3d class. because the mesh object like a camera is also based off of object 3d I can also use this look at method as a way to have a mesh object face a position in word space.

+However when it comes to a mesh object I might often need to adjust what the 'front' of the geometry is, for this tasks I will want to use the [rotate methods of an instance of buffer geometry](/2021/05/20/threejs-buffer-geometry-rotation/).

 ```js
 (function () {